 Appalachian Prenatal Clinic

 Prenatal care is available to all pregnant women in Cherokee and Clay counties.
 The health department’s prenatal clinic offers comprehensive prenatal care including education, labs, physicals, routine visits, and postpartum care.
-The clinic is staffed by a female Nurse Practitioner and contract physicians, Dr. Holder and Dr. Clarkson.
+The clinic is staffed by a female Nurse Practitioner and contract physicians, Dr. Holder and Dr. Phillips.
 We accept Medicaid for payment.
 If you do not have Medicaid, we bill according to a sliding fee scale.

 WIC Services (Women, Infant and Children)